JuanPastenCastillo/blogtoshare/FH.md

   * Make the text
   * Share the text

+- In the [conent].js file make the same behavior of the navbar as youtube does: when the user scroll down and scroll a little bit up, the navbar will automatically be in position to use it.
+- In the [conent].js file when the user scroll down a little bit, a button to go up should display.

 - Add accessibility features:
+ * The component should be able to show and hide
  * Font-size
  * Letter spacing
  * Line height